Driveclub

-Driveclub is a racing video game developed by Evolution Studios and published by Sony Computer Entertainment for PlayStation 4.
+Driveclub is a 2014 racing video game developed by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 4.
 It was announced during the PlayStation 4 press conference on 20 February 2013, and, after several delays, was released worldwide in October 2014.

 Driveclub is a racing game in which players compete in racing events around the world in a variety of different fashions.
 Players can compete in clubs with other players, earning a reputation as one of the best clubs, and levelling up to unlock better items.
 Another game mode is tour, essentially a campaign mode.
 Players can compete in standard races, as well as time trials, by drifting events, and championship tournaments, with a variety of routes located in places around the world.
 Players may customize their car, their club, or their driver, and may complete optional challenges during events.
-A weather system and day-night cycle is also included as downloadable content.
+The game also features a dynamic weather system and a day-night cycle, available via a post-launch update.

 Driveclub was released to a fairly mixed critical reception.
 Critics praised the photorealistic visuals, sound design, and the controls, but criticized the online playability, the inconsistent AI and a lack of gameplay variety.
 As of July 2015, the game has reached 2 million copies sold, becoming one of the best-selling PlayStation 4 video games.

-The online servers for Driveclub were shut down on 31 March 2020.
+The online servers for Driveclub were shut down on 31 March 2020 and the game was made unavailable for purchase.